ErikMaris/DiffusionLab/docs/manuscript/usage/GUI.rst

 The properties of the individual tracks are displayed in the track table.
 The population and track property of interest can be set using :guilabel:`Population #` and :guilabel:`Track property 1`, respectively.
 All tracks within a population have a unique track ID, which can be used to find the track back in the :guilabel:`Plot tracks` using the :guilabel:`Label` option.
 The tracks are sorted from low to high value of their current property.
 Invalid values are indicated by NaN.

 .. warning::
-	The track IDs change when tracks are added or removed from a population and do not remain the constant throughout the analysis.
+	The track IDs change when tracks are added or removed from a population and do not remain constant after these operations.

 Manual Segmentation
 ++++++++++++++++++++